 Master in Narrative Therapy and Community Work (in collaboration with University of Melbourne) ONLINE IN 2021

 This Master program began in 2014 and has already featured participants from USA, Singapore, Canada, Australia, Spain, Hong Kong, Israel, Tanzania, Ireland, Belgium, Chile, South Africa, Denmark, Mexico, New Zealand and the UK!
 This year five Aboriginal and Torres Strait Islander participants are involved.
-If you are interested in this program, which is run in collaboration with one of Australia’s leading universities.
-For more information, click here.
-Enquire now for 2020!
+If you are interested in this program, which is run in collaboration with one of Australia’s leading universities, please email us or click here for more information!